With your financial support, Carleton University will emerge as a global leader in the fight for academic freedom and human rights.

-Giving Tuesday, on November 27th, is an opportunity for you – alumni and faculty – to place our university within the ranks of global leaders fighting for academic freedom.
+This is an opportunity for you – alumni and faculty – to place our university within the ranks of global leaders fighting for academic freedom.
 This dollar-for-dollar matching offered by Carleton University is a great opportunity to enhance our ability to protect and sustain academia worldwide.
 Furthermore, the scholars that we will have the honour to host here at Carleton will provide our students as well as faculty and staff with a uniquely enriching academic experience.

 When you invest in Scholars at Risk, you’re investing in the protection of knowledge and the world of ideas which will together advance our societies towards better, brighter futures.